josesamos/sigugr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `sigugr` is to group help functions for carrying out *Geographic Information Systems* practices at the *University of Granada*.
+The goal of `sigugr` is to group support functions for carrying out *Geographic Information Systems* practices at the *University of Granada*.